VerifiedXBlockchain/VerifiedX-Docs/docs/integration/setup.md

 ## Wallet Information

-Currently RBX has both a GUI and CLI wallet.
+Currently VFX has both a GUI and CLI wallet.
 These wallets will run in all environments **(windows, linux, and mac)**.
-The RBX Core was built with **.Net 6 and C#.**
+The VFX Core was built with **.Net 6 and C#.**
-The RBX GUI was built with **Flutter/Dart**
+The VFX GUI was built with **Flutter/Dart**

 > .Net 6 can be found here: <https://dotnet.microsoft.com/en-us/download/dotnet/6.0>

-> The recommended IDE for RBX is Visual Studio 2022, or Visual Code.
+> The recommended IDE for VFX is Visual Studio 2022, or Visual Code.

 > It is recommended for production level environments to run the CLI and communicate through the API.
 For personal use the GUI wallet is more than suitable.